isabellahu77/Isabella_BSE_Portfolio/index.md

 #include <LiquidCrystal_I2C.h>
 #include <dht11.h>

-#define photos1  A0   //photoresistance pin to A0
+// #define photos1  A0   //photoresistance pin to A0
 #define photos2  A1   //photoresistance pin to A1
 #define photos3  A2   //photoresistance pin to A2
 #define photos4  A3   //photoresistance pin to A3
 #define DHT11_PIN 7 //define the DHT11 as the digital port 7
+#define switchm A0
+#define volttr 12
+#define phototr 13
 #define LED 3 //define the LED pin as D3
 #define button 2 //define the pin of the push button module as D2
 #define buzzer 6 // set the pin of the buzzer to digital pin 6